 Soak your tired body at Tokaanu Thermal Pools in Turangi.
 Open daily between 10:00h and 21:00h (except Christmas Day).
 Admission fee is NZ$8 for public pool and NZ$12 for private pool.

 Like fishing and/or looking for somehting to do with kids in Turangi?
 Visit the National Trout Centre (open daily 10:00-15:00h) next to the Tongariro River, where you can feed the rainbow trout, learn how to fish and about conservation.

-Or explore one of the many exciting activities around Lake Taupo such as:
+There are many exciting activities to explore and do around Lake Taupo such as: